-Within subsidiaries of the Company, ACOM CO., LTD. is listed on the domestic financial instruments exchange.
-The MUFG Group develops various businesses for achieving its medium- to long-term goal of being "the world's most trusted financial group" as outlined in its Corporate Vision, and ACOM CO., LTD. contributes to the increase of the corporate value of the MUFG Group as the core company for the consumer finance business of the MUFG Group under the business and capital alliance with the Company and its subsidiary, MUFG Bank, Ltd. As a company with an Audit & Supervisory Committee, ACOM CO., LTD. works to ensure the effectiveness of its governance framework aiming to improve the transparency and the objectivity of its management by having an Audit & Supervisory Committee mainly composed of outside directors which conducts audit and supervisory functions.
-The Company manages the business of ACOM CO., LTD. respecting its independence.
-The Company receives the report from and consults with ACOM CO., LTD. concerning its important corporate matters under the contract relating to the business management.
+Within subsidiaries of MUFG, ACOM CO., LTD. is listed on the domestic financial instruments exchange.
+The MUFG Group develops various businesses for achieving its medium- to long-term goal of being "the world's most trusted financial group" as outlined "MUFG Way", and ACOM CO., LTD. contributes to the increase of the corporate value of the MUFG Group as the core company for the consumer finance business of the MUFG Group under the business and capital alliance with MUFG and its subsidiary, MUFG Bank, Ltd.

+As a company with an Audit & Supervisory Committee, ACOM CO., LTD. works to ensure the effectiveness of its governance framework aiming to improve the transparency and the objectivity of its management by having an Audit & Supervisory Committee mainly composed of outside directors which conducts audit and supervisory functions.
+MUFG manages the business of ACOM CO., LTD. respecting its independence.
+MUFG receives the report from and consults with ACOM CO., LTD. concerning its important corporate matters under the contract relating to the business management.